apache/spark/docs/mllib-linear-methods.md

 ## Streaming linear regression

-When data arrive in a streaming fashion, it is useful to fit regression models online, updating the parameters of the model as new data arrive.
+When data arrive in a streaming fashion, it is useful to fit regression models online, updating the parameters of the model as new data arrives.
 MLlib currently supports streaming linear regression using ordinary least squares.
 The fitting is similar to that performed offline, except fitting occurs on each batch of data, so that the model continually updates to reflect the data from the stream.